onsi/ginkgo/index.md

 Note that the `AssertFailedBehavior` function is called within the body of the `Context` container block.
 The `It`s defined by this function get added to the enclosing container.
 Since the function shares the same closure scope we don't need to pass the `response` channel in.

-You can put as many `It`s as you wanted into the shared behavior `AssertFailedBehavior` above, and can even nest `It`s within `Context`s inside of `AssertFailedBehavior`.
+You could put as many `It`s and `Specify`s as you want into the shared behavior `AssertFailedBehavior` above, and can even nest `It`s and `Specify`s within `Context`s inside of `AssertFailedBehavior`.
 Although it may not always be the best idea to DRY your test suites excessively, this pattern gives you the ability do so as you see fit.
 One drawback of this approach, however, is that you cannot focus or pend a shared behavior group, or examples/contexts within the group.
 In other words, you don't get `FAssertFailedBehavior` or `XAssertFailedBehavior` for free.

-#### Pattern 2: Extract functions that return closures, and pass the results to `It`s
+#### Pattern 2: Extract functions that return closures, and pass the results to `It`s or `Specify`s

 To understand this pattern, let's just redo the above example with this pattern: